Endear

 The really clever part?
 The AI learns from customer behavior.
 When someone uploads an image of a bohemian-style room and then clicks on certain products from the results, the system gets better at understanding what "bohemian style" means to your actual customers, all while delivering lightning-fast results.

-Beyond Exact Matches
+Beyond Exact Matches: Multimodal AI

 Modern visual search engines don't just find identical products — they understand visual relationships and can suggest complementary items.
 Upload a photo of a dining table, and the system might also suggest matching chairs, lighting fixtures, or table settings that would complete the look.